 We advise booking as soon as possible, especially if you have special musical requests, but we handle last-minute bookings all the time at Encore and can easily find a pianist at short notice.

-Each pianist will set their own rates, but expect a fee of £150 – £200 for two 60-minute sets plus travel and amplification expenses if applicable.
-Some pianists have a set fee for an event while some will charge hourly.
+Each pianist will set their own rates but expect a fee of £150 – £200 for two 60-minute sets plus travel and amplification expenses if applicable.

 Do I have to pay travel fees/porterage?